 This post contains affiliate links

-In the spirit of keeping things simple this season, I decided to focus on “winter” (versus holiday) decorating.
-This way I can keep my decor on display well into early spring.
+I am still in love with elements of farmhouse style, including galvanized metal used as home decor.
 I came across this galvanized metal pail from Amazon, and planned to use it as a centerpiece.
 But once it arrived I realized it was a tad too shiny for my taste and it could use a little tarnish, but I wanted to age galvanized metal quickly.

 Here is the stock image from Amazon.